-On average, the food and beverage companies find that 80 percent of their suppliers are already in TraceGains Network, allowing them to immediately connect and collaborate.
+On average, food and beverage companies find that 80% of their suppliers are already on TraceGains Network, allowing them to immediately connect and collaborate.
 Thousands of supplier locations are available for manufacturers and brand owners to source and qualify new vendors, procure ingredients, build and reformulate recipes, negotiate ingredient specifications, and automatically collect supporting documentation from a growing library.

 "Digitizing COAs and making them actionable has resulted in a 75 percent reduction of out-of-specification lots on the receiving dock.
 Since COAs are often analyzed even before the shipment arrives, Chelsea Milling can now reject shipments even before they’re received, saving the supplier reverse logistics charges and returns processing."